freakent/dbus-mqtt-devices/README.md

 - 	This driver currently supports a subset of the Victron services exposed through dbus-mqtt but the protocol and the driver have been designed to be easily extended for other services supported by dbus-mqtt (see [services.yml](https://github.com/freakent/dbus-mqtt-devices/blob/main/services.yml)).
--   client devices MUST always self register (by sending a Status message with connected = 1) on connecting to MQTT.
-Re-registering an already registered device has no adverse affect.
 -   A working Arduino Sketch (for Arduino Nano 33 IOT) that publishes temperature readings from an Adafruit AHT20 temperature and humidity module using this driver and mqtt-dbus is available at https://github.com/freakent/mqtt_wifi_sis